 The VC Frame Count shall contain a sequential binary count (modulo maximum Virtual Channel Frame Count +1) of each (Sequence-Controlled Transfer Frame transmitted within a specific Virtual Channel.
 See Table 4-2.

-The VC Frame Count shall increment monotonically and independently for the set of Sequence-Controlled Frames i.e., the Bypass Flag are set to ‘0’.
+The VC Frame Count shall increment monotonically and independently for the set of Sequence-Controlled Frames i.e., the Bypass/Sequence Control Flag are set to ‘0’.
 In this case, the Frame Count is called the Sequence-Controlled Counter.

-The VC Frame Count shall increment monotonically and independently for the set of Expedited frames i.e., the Bypass Flag are set to ‘1’.
+The VC Frame Count shall increment monotonically and independently for the set of Expedited frames i.e., the Bypass/Sequence Control Flag are set to ‘1’.
 In this case, the Frame Count is called the FARM-B (Expedited Frame) Counter.

 A resetting of the Virtual Channel Frame Count before reaching the maximum Virtual Channel Frame Count shall not take place unless it is unavoidable.